MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-post-install.md

 ## Enable the touch keyboard and touchpad

 1. Tap and hold or right-click the taskbar and then select **Show touch keyboard button** and **Show touchpad button**.
-The touch keyboard is helpful for direct user input and the virtual touchpad helps with precise selections, hovering screen tips, or as an alternative to tap and hold for right-click.
-See the following example.
+    - The touch keyboard is helpful for direct user input, and the virtual touchpad helps with precise selections, hovering screen tips, or as an alternative to tap and hold for right-click.
+    - See the following example.

      ![Touch settings](images/touch.png)